 NEVERCREW is a swiss based artists duo composed by Christian Rebecchi & Pablo Togni.
 They work together since 1996.

-NEVERCREW works then on particular “living systems”, overviews that are made perceptible in their totality and in their structure by the act of sectioning, which allows to see them (and if desired, to explore them) as they are inside while maintaining the perceptible global shape.
-They apply and generate a double vision, or "simultaneous vision", layered in sets/systems that start from the individual mechanical or natural components up to the overall composition given by the association of different subjects, and then finally expand out automatically in a direct and personal relationship with the observer and the environment.
+Working together since more than twenty years, Christian Rebecchi & Pablo Togni developed the issue of the comparison and at the same time, interacting in the public spaces, they extended this confrontation outside in a direct way, making this perennial dual "discussion" one of the hubs of their work.
+From this point of view, working on the direct communication inherent in the idea of public art, their message travels on a transversal way that meets the different scenarios on which it lives, such as politics, environment, society.
+NEVERCREW therefore works then on particular “living systems”, overviews that are made perceptible in their totality and in their structure by the act of sectioning, which allows to see them as they are inside while maintaining the perceptible global shape.
+They apply and generate a "simultaneous vision", which starts from the individual mechanical or natural components up to the overall composition given by the association of different subjects, and then finally expand out automatically in a direct and personal relationship with the observer and the environment.

-The issues that they want to examine are closely connected to the base of their work: it’s especially a view on the human condition, on the relationship between mankind and nature, between mankind and its nature, and on economic or social systems.
-They work on all of this developing a way to incorporate everything into a broader and more global topic that could gradually shows itself as a whole and be readable in every component in a vision of total and inevitable relationship between everything, between all parts, where only the point of view, the location within a system, defines a selection.
+What NEVERCREW seeks is both a direct impact and a slow and deep reaction, aiming to stimulate a spatial, empathic and emotional interaction.
+The goal is to interact with "perspectives", evoking a global participation within a system, stimulating the idea of an active participation of each single element with its cause and effect; the interest is to develop a method to incorporate everything into a broader and more global topic that could gradually shows itself as a whole and be readable in every component in a vision of total and inevitable relationship between everything, between all parts, where only the point of view, the location within a system, defines a selection.